Rose Heyworth Colliery.

 Rose Heyworth Washery.

-In January 1937 Messrs Richard Thomas & Co announced they were to build a washery at Rose Heyworth Colliery (as seen in the advertisement left).
-The washery was to be built south of the Colliery Screens and is seen on one of the old images of the colliery.
-The Company also stated a similar one was to be built at their Beynons Colliery, Blaina.
+In January 1937 Messrs Richard Thomas & Co announced they were to build a coal washery at Rose Heyworth Colliery (as seen in the advertisement left).
+The coal washery was to be built south of the colliery screens.
+The company also stated a similar one was to be built at their Beynons Colliery, Blaina.

 The new washeries to be constructed would save the company the trouble in having to transport the coal and muck to the Cwmtillery Washery.
 Prior to this all coal mined at both collieries was transported by rail down the valley and up to Cwmtillery.

-On Thursday 5th July 1956 the Western Mail Newspaper reported on the proposed £3,000,000 link-up of the Cwmtillery and Rose Heyworth Collieries via a drift 1,000 yards long with a 1 in 5 gradient.
+On Thursday 5th July 1956 the Western Mail newspaper reported on the proposed £3,000,000 link-up of the Cwmtillery and Rose Heyworth Collieries via a drift 1,000 yards long with a 1 in 5 gradient.
 It was said that the project would take 2 years and increase output by a third.
-In 1955 the output-a-manshift at the Cwmtillery Colliery was 23 cwts, which was said to have been above divisional average.
-The output-a-manshift at Rose Heyworth Colliery was 18.4 cwts, it was said the figure for the integrated pit could be 30.1 cwts.
+In 1955 the output-a-manshift at the Cwmtillery Colliery was 23 cwts (hundred weight), which was said to have been above divisional average.
+The output-a-manshift at Rose Heyworth Colliery was 18.4 cwts (hundred weight), it was said the figure for the integrated pit could be 30.1 cwts.
 The report also stated that the vast supplies were to be used at the Ebbw Vale Steelworks owned by Richard Thomas and Baldwins Ltd.

 The Heyworth Legacy.

-In 1948 a new housing estate was planned with many of the houses and flats were built in so-called Cornish style with the avenues being named after local and national politicians, hence Attlee Avenue (Clement Attlee, British prime minister 1945-50), George Daggar, George Barker and Brace Avenues (after local MPs).
-Smith Road was named after Mr David Smith, Colliery under-manager and councillor.
-I believe Lawrence Avenue was named after Mrs Susan Lawrence another M.P of the time.
+In 1948 a new housing estate was planned with many of the houses built of brick with others including flats built in so-called Cornish style.
+The avenues on the estate were named after local and national politicians, hence, Attlee Avenue (Clement Attlee, British prime minister 1945-50), George Daggar, George Barker and Brace Avenues (after local M.P.s).
+Smith Road was named after Mr David Smith, colliery under-manager and councillor.
+I believe Lawrence Avenue was named after Mrs Susan Lawrence another M.P. of the time.

 In 1959, Rose Heyworth mine was integrated with Cwmtillery to become Abertillery New Mine after a new drift mine was driven 1,200 yards at a 1 in 5 gradient to raise the coal from the two pits.
 Coal from Blaenserchan Colliery was also brought to the surface for washing and preparation using the same drift.

-In the late 1960s, there was more pressure to house people in the area in new housing and more farmland just to the north of the pit.
+In the late 1960’s, there was more pressure to house people in the area in new housing and more farmland just to the north of the pit.
 In 1970, construction of the Arael View estate began, building just under 100 new houses in what was considered a radical architectural style.
 The bottom housing site was originally planned for double the size though the ground to the north was too boggy and the plans were dropped, the housing site is only half finished.
-The local grammar school under the comprehensive education reorganisation in 1971 became Rose Heyworth Junior Comprehensive School which it continued to be until the mid-1980s when it was shut under yet more reorganisation with pupils moving to Abertillery Comprehensive in the Tyleri Valley.
+The Abertillery Intermediate School under the comprehensive education reorganisation in 1971 became known as the Rose Heyworth Junior Comprehensive School which it continued to be until the mid-1980’s when it was closed under yet more reorganisation.
+Its pupils were moved to the Abertillery Comprehensive School in the Tyleri Valley.

-Rose Heyworth Colliery was sadly closed on December 20th 1985 following the previous year long miners strike and defeat by the Margaret Thatcher Conservative administration and officially wound-up on the 1st January 1986.
+On December 20th 1985 the Rose Heyworth Colliery was sadly closed and was officially wound-up on the 1st January 1986.
+Its closure came following the previous year-long miners strike over pit closures and defeat of the National Union of Mineworkers by Margaret Thatcher’s Conservative administration.
 At the time of closure there were about 450 men employed at the colliery above and below ground.

-Even though the pit closed, the Rose Heyworth name lives on in the area, e.g. the local primary school was built just south of the old colliery, it is named Rose Heyworth Millennium Primary School.
+Even though the pit closed, the Rose Heyworth name lives on in the area, e.g. the local primary school was built just south of the old colliery, it was originally named the Rose Heyworth Millennium Primary School.

 Nowadays, the name Rose Heyworth has become a household name, that of a woman who was born in India in 1844, has given itself to a colliery, schools, houses, a social club as well as that general area of Abertillery but in most minds the origins have been lost in the midst of time.